circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ![Env Vars Interpolation Example]({{site.baseurl}}/assets/img/docs/env-vars-example-ui.png)

-You may have noticed that there are two similar steps in the above image and config - "What branch am I on?".
+Notice there are two similar steps in the above image and config - "What branch am I on?".
 These steps illustrate two different methods to read environment variables.
 Note that both `${VAR}` and `$VAR` syntaxes are supported.
 You can read more about shell parameter expansion in the [Bash documentation](https://www.gnu.org/software/bash/manual/bashref.html#Shell-Parameter-Expansion).

-### Using `BASH_ENV` to Set Environment Variables
+### Using Parameters and $BASH_ENV
-{:.no_toc}

 CircleCI does not support interpolation when setting environment variables.
 All defined values are treated literally.
 This can cause issues when defining `working_directory`, modifying `PATH`, and sharing variables across multiple `run` steps.